ZMarsh20/Algorithms/README.md

 hw3_1b is my solution to solving the fibonacci sequence using dynamic programing -given n, returns the number at that position in the fibonacci sequence

-hw3_2a is my solutions to solving the longest palindrome in a word using dynamic programing -given a word or list of words, returns longest palindrome in word -the commented out sections are my first attempt at solving this problem.
+hw3_2a are my solutions to solving the longest palindrome in a word using dynamic programing -given a word or list of words, returns longest palindrome in word -the commented out sections are my first attempt at solving this problem.
 It is slow in comparison to the dynamic version however still clever in my opinion